sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 </article>

-??? warning "ZED-X20P GNSS Module"
+??? warning "ZED-X20P GNSS Receiver"
-	The accuracy of the position reported from the ZED-X20P GNSS module, can be improved based upon the correction method being employed.
+	The accuracy of the position reported from the ZED-X20P GNSS receiver, can be improved based upon the correction method being employed.
 Currently, [RTK](https://en.wikipedia.org/wiki/Real-time_kinematic_positioning "Real-Time Kinematic") corrections provide the highest level of accuracy.
 Its accuracy, displayed in the table below, should also be considered when implemented.

 	<article style="text-align: center;" markdown>